yuanqing/cuba/README.md

 - Run [sophisticated SQL-like queries](https://developers.google.com/chart/interactive/docs/querylanguage#overview) against your Google Sheets spreadsheet
 - Get results as an array or stream
-- Perfect for leveraging Google Sheets as a collaborative datastore or CMS for your app
+- Perfect for prototyping, or leveraging Google Sheets as a collaborative datastore or CMS for your app

 <div align="center">